Neisseria meningitidis

 • International travelers to areas where meningococcal disease is endemic

-• Scientists (and other jobs) Jobs working with the bacteria
+• Scientists (and others) whose jobs involve working with meningococcal bacteria

 • Military personnel